 3. The Giraffe: To tone and lift the neck area.

 Looking straight ahead place your finger tips on the top of your neck and pull the skin down as you tilt your head back.
 Bring your head back down and repeat twice.
 Then jut your lower lip out as far as possible, place your fingers on your collarbone and point your chin upwards, pulling the corners of your mouth down.
 Hold for four deep breaths.
+Want to get rid of your double chin?
+Try this simple face yoga move.

 4. The Owl: To get rid of forehead lines.